jftsang/jftsang.github.io/drafts/why-oop-is-confusing.md

 Slug: why-oop-is-confusing

 One reason why Python is such a popular and powerful language is that it is straightforward to learn.
-However, most learners become stuck when they come across classes and objects: this is usually met as an intermediate subject several chapters into a book, by which time the reader will be comfortable with many other aspects of the language and
+However, many learners become stuck when they come across classes and objects: this is usually met as an intermediate subject several chapters into a book, by which time the reader will be comfortable with many other aspects of the language and